Coronavirus digest: Over 10 million vaccinated in Germany | DW | 03.04.2021

-As Italy and France are reimposing lockdowns, the US says it vaccinated over 100 million people.
-Separately, Germany reported over 10 million jabs.
+As Italy and France reimpose lockdowns, the US says more than 100 million people have received at least one vaccination dose.
+Germany, meanwhile, has administered more than 10 million shots.
 Follow DW for the latest.

+Germany's troubled vaccination drive hit a milestone on Saturday, with authorities reporting that over 10 million people received at least one dose of the coronavirus vaccine.
+In the country of nearly 84 million, some 4.3 million received both doses necessary to provide full protection, according to German Health Minister Jens Spahn.
+The EU economic powerhouse has faced serious setbacks and delays since starting the vaccinations in late December, sparking frustration and accusations of incompetence against the government.

-The United States became the first nation in the world to vaccinate more than 100 million people, marking an important milestone in its coronavirus vaccination drive.
+Spahn's announcement comes hours after the United States became the first nation in the world to administer at least one dose to more than 100 million people.

 The Centers for Disease Control and Prevention said on Friday that the number of people who have received at least one dose of a COVID-19 vaccine stood at 101.8 million, which is about a third of the US population.